Uniform models and short curves for random 3-manifolds: Long skinny cusp horosection

 \begin{cor} There exists $L>0$, only depending on $\Sigma$ such that there are simple closed curves $\alpha,\beta\subset W$ with $d_W(\alpha,\pi_W(\mc{D})),d_W(\beta,\pi_W(f\mc{D}))\le 2$ and satisfying $\ell_{M_f-\gamma}(\alpha^*),\ell_{M_f-\gamma}(\beta^*)\le L$, where $\alpha^*,\beta^*$ are the geodesic representatives of $\alpha,\beta$ in $M_f-\gamma$. \end{cor}

 \begin{proof} We only provide the argument for $\alpha$ since the one for $\beta$ is completely analogous.
 Choose $\delta\in\mc{D}$ arbitrarily.
-Let $g:(W,\sigma)\rightarrow N$ and $\delta_0$ be the pleated surfaces and the moderate length arc in $\lambda\cap W_0$ provided by Proposition~\ref{shortsurgeries}.
+Let $g:(W,\sigma)\to N$ and $\delta_0$ be the pleated surfaces and the moderate length arc in $\lambda\cap W_0$ provided by Proposition~\ref{shortsurgeries}.
 The length of $\partial W_0$ is bounded by $2\eta_0$.
 One of the boundary components of a regular neighborhood of $\delta_0\cup\partial W_0$ is an essential simple closed curve $\alpha$ of length at most $2L+2\eta_0$ with the property $d_W(\alpha,\pi_W(\delta))\le 2$. \end{proof}

-The proof of Proposition~\ref{shortsurgeries} is where we fully exploit the assumption that $W$ is the complement of a {\em non-separating} simple closed curve to make the arguments elementary.
+The proof of Proposition~\ref{shortsurgeries} is where we fully exploit the assumption that $W$ is the complement of a non-separating simple closed curve.
 The main ingredients of the proof are Thurston's Uniform Injectivity and a technical lemma about quasi geodesic concatenations in $\mb{H}^3$.
-Of some use in the proof will be also the following general property of pleated surfaces observed by Thurston in \cite{Thu86}:
+We also use the following general property of pleated surfaces observed by Thurston in~\cite{Thu86}.